P. Subramaniam: Merryland Studio

 Subramaniam later joined director K. Subramaniam as his assistant.
 It was in 1951 that he started producing films, when he started Merryland Studio in Thiruvananthapuram.
 Neela Productions, his production company, was named after his mother Neelammal.
 Named after Lord Subramanya and being a devotee himself, he used his namesake's picture as the studio emblem.
 His first film was Aathmasakhi, released in 1952.
 It was the first released film of the legendary actor Sathyan, who later became one of the greatest actors ever in the Malayalam film industry.

 Subramaniam soon became a major figure in the film industry, and continued to produce and direct films.
 Along with his competitor M. Kunchacko, he was one of the pioneering figures of Malayalam film industry in its early days.
 They produced various types of films.
 Merryland was usually popular for producing epic films, like Bhakta Kuchela, Sree Rama Pattabhishekam, Snapaka Yohannan, Kumara Sambhavam, Sree Guruvayoorappan, Swami Ayyappan, Amba Ambika Ambalika and Sree Murugan.
 They also used socially relevant stories.

 Subramaniam's films were also popular for their songs.
 Thirunainar Kurichi Madhavan Nair and Br Lakshmanan were the duo which created the songs during their early days.
 Subramaniam was also instrumental in developing the career of the popular singer Kamukara Purushothaman.
 In almost all Merryland films until 1970, the trio was used to add music.
 The songs like 'Athmavidyalayame', 'Eeswara Chinthayithonne', 'Naale Naale Ennayittu', etc. are very popular songs from this team.
 Later on, he also used lyricists like P. Bhaskaran, Vayalar Ramavarma, O. N. V. Kurup, Sreekumaran Thampi, etc. and musicians like G. Devarajan, M. S. Baburaj, V. Dakshinamoorthy and M. B. Sreenivasan.

 Subramaniam continued to produce films until he died on 4 October 1979, at the age of 69.
 Now his company is run by his children.
 Merryland later was popular for remaking their old film Swami Ayyappan in TV serial format.

+Personal life

+Subramaniam was married to Meenakshi Ammal.
+Their marriage happened when both of them were less than 20 years old, according to the prevalent customs.
+The couple had six children - S. Kumar, S. Padmanabhan, M. Leela, M. S. Sivakumar, S. Karthikeyan and S. Murugan.
+The eldest son, S. Kumar, later became a noted film producer on his own right, and founded a new company named 'Sastha Productions' after his father's death.
+The fourth and youngest sons, Karthikeyan and Murugan, revamped Merryland Studios in mid 2000's.

+Subramaniam was a deeply religious Hindu throughout his life, and was a devotee of his namesake Lord Murugan.
+Despite being relocated to Thiruvananthapuram long back, he used to visit Velimai Kumaraswamy Temple in Thuckalay whenever possible.
+It was due to his devotion to Lord Murugan that he chose the form of Lord Murugan standing with peacock over Earth as the logo of Merryland Studios, and four of his five sons - with the exception of Padmanabhan-were named after Lord Murugan.